-Where a for-profit company operates charitable programs itself, it is not entirely clear whether expenses on these programs could be deductible under section 67 of the ITA, since these are not expenses incurred for the purpose of earning income.
-This may be one of the reasons that for-profit companies may not find it attractive to operate charitable programs directly.

-Other ways that a for-profit company may indirectly conduct or achieve charitable objectives would include providing services or resources for charities, such as the loan of a piece of property to a charity for the charity's free use, such as the use of a piece of equipment, the use of the company's premises for activities of the charity, or the use of a cottage for a week as a prize in a fundraising auction event.
-However, the provision of free use of property is not a gift.137 The corporation would not be entitled to a donation receipt for the rent that the corporation has foregone by loaning it to the charity for free or for the value of the property loaned.
-In this regard, CRA takes the view that the term "transfer" has to involve more than merely granting a right to use property for a limited time.138 However, it is possible for a charity to pay rent on a property to the corporation and the corporation subsequently donate to the charity all or part of the rent payment paid, as long as the gift from the corporation would have to report the income earned from the rental payment but would be able to claim the tax deduction with the received donation receipt.
+Where a for-profit company operates charitable programs itself, it would appear that these expenses could be deductible under section 67 of the ITA if they are recognized to be expenses incurred for the purpose of earning income.
+Other ways that a for-profit company may indirectly conduct or achieve charitable objectives would include providing services or resources for charities, such as the loan of a piece of property to a charity for the charity's free use (e.g. the use of a piece of equipment, the use of the company's premises for activities of the charity, or the use of a cottage for a week as a prize in a fundraising auction event).
+Since the provision of free use of property is not a gift, the corporation would not be entitled to a donation receipt for the foregone rent.
+134 However, it is possible for a charity to pay rent on a property to the corporation and the corporation subsequently donate to the charity all or part of the rent payment paid, as long as the gift from the corporation is voluntary.